Royofficely/Web-Scraper/README.md

 ## Output

-The scraped content will be saved in a directory named after the domain you're scraping, with each page's content stored in a separate text file.
+The scraped content will be saved in a CSV file within a directory named after the domain you're scraping.
+The CSV file will contain columns for the URL, scraped text, and chunk number (for split texts).

 ## Troubleshooting